humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-06-16-computer-science-in-javascript-binary-search-tree-part-2.md

     };

-When dealing with the root, it&#8217;s a simple process of overwriting it.
-For non-root nodes, the appropriate pointer on the `parent` must be set based on the value of the node to remove: if the removed value was less than the parent, then the `left` pointer must be reset either to `null` (for nodes with no children) or removed node&#8217;s `left` pointer; if the removed value was greater than the parent, then the `right` pointer must be reset either to `null` or the removed node&#8217;s `right` pointer.
+When dealing with the root, it's a simple process of overwriting it.
+For non-root nodes, the appropriate pointer on the `parent` must be set based on the value of the node to remove: if the removed value was less than the parent, then the `left` pointer must be reset either to `null` (for nodes with no children) or removed node's `left` pointer; if the removed value was greater than the parent, then the `right` pointer must be reset either to `null` or the removed node's `right` pointer.

 Removing a node with two children, as mentioned previously, is the most complex operation.
 Consider the following representation of a binary search tree.